mikelove/alpine/vignettes/alpine.md

 ##       0.7089671       0.6899302       0.6952068
 ```

+The `extractAlpine` function can be used to collate estimates from
+across all genes.  `extractAlpine` will scale the estimates such that
+the total bias observed over all transcripts is centered at 1.
+The
-These estimates use a default library size of 1e6, but can
+estimates produce by `estimateTheta` presume a default library size of
-be collated and rescaled using the total number of fragments
+1e6, but will be rescaled using the total number of fragments across
-across all genes in `res` using the `extractAlpine` function.
+genes when using `extractAlpine` (if this library size rescaling is
-This also will scale the estimates such that the total bias observed
-over all genes is centered at 1 (log bias equal to zero).
+not desired, choose `divideOut=FALSE`).

 ```r